Nyunt Win

 Nyunt Win (ညွန့်ဝင်း; 8 March 1941 – 1 July 2021) was a Burmese film actor.
 He won seven Myanmar Motion Picture Academy Awards throughout his distinguished career, the most of any recipient in Burmese history.

 Early life and education

 Nyunt Win was born on 8 March 1941 in the village of Zwekala in Thaton, British Burma (now Myanmar) to Thein Nyunt and Shwe Man Tin Maung, a Burmese dancer-actor, as the eldest of seven siblings.
 His father Tin Maung founded an influential theatrical troupe, theater troupe, Shwe Man Thabin, in 1933.

-In his early childhood, Nyunt Win attended Mandalay Boy's School and St. Francis Boys' School (now Basic Education High School No. 5 Tarmwe) in Rangoon.
+In his early childhood, Nyunt Win attended Mandalay Boys' School and St. Francis Boys' School (now Basic Education High School No. 5 Tarmwe) in Rangoon.
 Between the ages of 10 to 20, he attended Darjeeling College in India.
 He briefly attended the University of Cambridge to pursue a diploma in radio electronics, and Oregon State University to pursue a diploma in stagecraft.